Rainmaker52/ClamScanVM/ClamScanVM/README.md

 ﻿#TODO

-- Doublecheck whether virusses are actually discovered
+- Doublecheck whether virusses are actually discovered - they are now.
 - Add performance metrics
 - Improve error handling
 - Add interfaces for extension